whelan-low/tp/docs/UserGuide.md

 - At least one of the optional parameters must be provided.
 - Multiple parameters can be provided (not duplicates).
 Command will edit all parameters specified.
 - If the edited student id or email already exists in the list, the command will return an error message.
+- Changes made only affect the currently displayed list.
+In order to sync a student's information across different modules, tutorial classes or teams, the `/edit_student` command has to be executed again on the different student lists in modules, tutorial classes or teams.

 Expected output:
 Upon successful editing, the command will return a confirmation message stating that the student contact has been edited along with the edited student contact.